kotonoha/server/doc/en/scheduler.md

 There is a number of situations which can be possible with learning.
 Scheduler should be able to cope with them all.

 * Initial period - system wouldn't have enough data to do anything.
-It should end with 1000 cards reviews or 14 days with reviews whatever comes first.
+It should end with 1000 card reviews or 14 days with reviews whatever comes first.
-* Ready card starvation - when there is low number of ready cards at the moment.
+* Ready card starvation - when there is a low number of ready cards at the moment.
 * New card starvation - same as above, but with new cards.
 * Total starvation - ready and new cards starvation.
 * After-rest period - user took some 'rest' from learning and decided to learn something again.
 There will be a great number of ready cards, more than user should be able to handle in one try.
 * Normal workflow - none of above, the best condition for work, with everyday learning it should be the most frequent operating mode.

+###Normal workflow

+In the normal workflow scheduler will mix ready with bad cards in order to empty both lists simultaniously.
+For the new cards, scheduler should decide their rate taking in concideration current repetition forecast and average repetition numbers and marks for the last two weeks.

+###Ready card starvation

+Scheduler will move here usually from normal mode when user will drain ready and bad cards.
+In addition to new cards scheduler should add to output list old cards that were scheduled long time ago and have both large passed-time-from-repetition to interval-time rates and large interval lengths (more than two months).

+###New card starvation

+Scheduler should select cards like in normal mode, but instead of using new cards it should use additional cards as described in ready card starvation mode.

+###Total starvation

+Scheduler should select cards as selected in ready card starvation mode, but it should stop selecting cards at all when there are no cards that have repetition points in 2 weeks from now.

+###After-rest period

+Criteria: ready cards + bad cards > 1.5 * average learning count

+The special thing about this mode that there is a lot of ready cards.
+Scheduler should consume list of ready cards in two ways.
+The first is normal way: from a card that has the most distant repetition point from now.
+The second should select cards with short intervals that have repetition points near present moment.
+This way will allow us to exploit spacing effect the most for such cards for the expense of cards with longer intervals being reviewed later than they should have been.